share this

 Graphic Narratives

-Are you fascinated by the graphic novel (or nonfiction)?
-In this class, we will investigate a variety of ways that texts and images (specifically illustrations and photographs) interact to tell stories: how the visual and the verbal engage and catalyze each other, how they can reflect and inflect, reinforce, strengthen and gesture to each other in compelling, powerful and meaningful ways.
-To this end, the class will examine and practice different methods used in telling both personal and fictional stories.
-The course will also involve working at understanding different ways that graphic narratives have been, and may be, theorized.
-Assignments will include critical responses to our readings and a creative project involving an integration of writing and visual media.
-Primary readings are likely to include, but are not limited to, work by: Art Spiegelman, Marjane Satrapi, Alan Moore, Craig Thompson, and others.
-Films we watch may include Spirited Away, The Dangerous Lives of Altar Boys, and Rashomon.
-Fulfills Humanities/Cultural Studies distribution requirement.
-Creative Writing Concentration course or Visual Culture Emphasis course.
-Prerequisites: LLC 101 and LLC 102.
+Are you fascinated by the graphic novel or graphic memoir?
+Interested in making designed or visual texts?
+In this class, we will investigate a variety of ways that texts and images interact to tell stories: how the visual and the verbal engage and catalyze each other, how they can reflect and inflect, reinforce, strengthen and gesture to each other in compelling, powerful and meaningful ways.
+To this end, the class will examine and practice different graphic storytelling methods used in telling fictional, jounralistic and/or personal stories.
+The course will also involve the history of graphic narrative and the differnt ways that graphic and visual narratives have been and may be theorized.
+Assignments will include critical and creative responses to our readings and a creative project involving an integration of writing and visual media.
+Primary readings are likely to include comics, film and video, visual essays and full length graphic novels and memoirs.
+3 credits.
+Prerequisites: WR 203.

 Writing Across Gender

 This course is designed to outline the contributions of women and non-binary authors to the origins and development of literature from antiquity to the present time.
-It will focus on the role of gender performance and visibility in literary space and explore questions like “What was ‘women’s writing’ in the 19th century?
-What is “trans writing” today?
+It will focus on the role of gender performance and visibility in literary space and explore questions like "What was 'women's writing' in the 19th century?
+What is "trans writing" today?
 It will inquire into the areas of race and social class as they are directly relevant to (or feature as tropes within) the literature comprising our reading list.
 It also introduces some of the basic theoretical questions that trans and feminist scholarship has raised in connection with gender and writing.
-Through selected readings, research, and critical discussion, members of this class will become familiar with contemporary literature that thinks about and performs gender, its social/historical contexts, and some of the critical approaches through which it has been considered.
-Creative Writing Concentration course.
-Prerequisites: LLC 101 and LLC 102.
-Formerly Womans' Words.
+Through selected readings, research, and critical discussion, members of this class will become familiar with contemporary literature that thinks about and performs gender, its social/ historical contexts, and some of the critical approaches through which it has been considered.
+Prerequisites: WR 203.
+3 credits.

 Meet Your Faculty view all